Death of Max Benson

-On November 28, 2018, 13-year-old Max Benson (October 2005—30 November 2018), an autistic boy from Davis, California, died as a result of being held in an extended prone physical restraint by staff at his now-defunct K-12 non-public school, Guiding Hands School in El Dorado County, California.
-While Benson was initially reported to have been 6 ft tall and weigh 280 lb, these figures were disputed by the family, who stated that he was “8 inches shorter and 50 pounds lighter” than what the school claimed to the El Dorado County Sheriff's Office.
+On November 30, 2018, 13-year-old Max Benson (October 18, 2005 – November 30, 2018), an autistic boy from Davis, California, died from medical complications caused by being held in an extended prone physical restraint by staff at his now-defunct K-12 non-public school, Guiding Hands School in El Dorado Hills, California, where he was placed a few months prior by Davis Joint Unified School District.

+While Benson was initially reported to have been 6 ft tall and weigh 280 lb, these figures were disputed by the family, who stated that he was "8 inches shorter and 50 pounds lighter" than what the school claimed to the El Dorado County Sheriff's Office.
 During the extended physical restraint, Benson became unresponsive.
-According to the investigation conducted by the California Department of Education, which afterward suspended Guiding Hands School's certification, Benson was held in a prone restraint for an extended period of time, and was forced to urinate on himself and vomit.
+According to the investigation conducted by the California Department of Education, which afterward suspended Guiding Hands School's certification, Benson was held in a prone restraint for over 90 minutes, during which he urinated on himself and vomited.
 Guiding Hands staff failed to call emergency services promptly after Benson became unconscious.
-Benson was taken to the UC Davis Medical Center, where he subsequently died.
-Three staff from Guiding Hands School are facing criminal charges in Benson's death, including felony manslaughter; a civil lawsuit has also been filed against Guiding Hands and several former employees, as well as with Northern California school districts that contracted with the school.
+Benson was taken to the UC Davis Medical Center, where he died two days later from cardiac complications caused by the restraint.
+Three staff from Guiding Hands School faced criminal charges in Benson's death, including felony manslaughter; a civil lawsuit was also filed against Guiding Hands School, several former employees, Davis Joint Unified School District and its employees that placed Max at the school, and other Northern California school districts that contracted with the school.
+In 2024, California enacted "Max Benson's Law," which prohibits the use of prone restraints on students in all schools in the state.

 Death

 Cause

 On November 28, 2018, staff at Guiding Hands school held Max Benson in a prone (face-down) physical restraint for more than 90 minutes.
 While being restrained, Benson vomited and urinated on himself before becoming unconscious.
 According to a civil lawsuit filed against Guiding Hands School, it took 10 minutes for a school nurse to arrive after staff called for help, and the school failed to call paramedics until nearly a half hour after Benson lost consciousness.
-Emergency services transported Benson first to Mercy Hospital in Folsom, California, then to UC Davis Medical Center in Sacramento, where Benson was pronounced dead 2 days after the restraint.
+Emergency services transported Benson first to Mercy Hospital in Folsom, California, then to UC Davis Medical Center in Sacramento, where Benson was pronounced dead two days after the restraint.